AdobeDocs/experience-manager-65.en/help/sites-developing/extending-analytics-components.md

 The following procedures require that you have already performed the following tasks:

 * Created a CQ application.
-* Created a Adobe Analytics Configuration and a Adobe Analytics Framework.
+* Created an Adobe Analytics Configuration and an Adobe Analytics Framework.

 #### Copy the topnav component {#copy-the-topnav-component}